apoorvsat/Data-Camp-SQL-Projects-Solutions/Analyzing Unicorn Companies/README.md

 ![unicorn](unicorn.png)

-This repository contains the solutions to the SQL Project- Analyzing Unicorn Companies available on DataCamp.
-[Click here]("https://app.datacamp.com/learn/projects/1531") to view the complete project on DataCamp's website.
+This repository contains the solutions to the SQL Project- Analyzing Unicorn Companies available on DataCamp. <a href = "https://projects.datacamp.com/projects/1531">Click here</a> to access the complete project on DataCamp's website.

 ---
 # Project Overview: